Transition to GST

 - The dealer should now submit all the necessary documents in form GST REG-24 within 90 days in order to finalize the registration.

-- Once the documents are verified and proved to be satisfying the final certificate will be issued in form GST REG-06.
+- Once the documents are verified and proven to be satisfying the final certificate will be issued in form GST REG-06.

 - During the transitional process, the dealer is not required to mandatorily register under GST who is previously registered under other indirect tax.
 However, he can cancel the form GST REG-25 within 30 days in form GST REG -28.